 Victims of Dangerous Medical Devices, Products and Pharmaceuticals

-To schedule an appointment with a veteran product liability and personal injury attorney, call Freeman, Childers & Howard, Attorneys at Law at our Corbin office.
+To schedule an appointment with a veteran product liability and personal injury attorney, call Freeman Childers, Attorneys at Law at our Corbin office.
 Our number is 606-503-0521.